 Should you choose fresh eggs made available by your IVF clinic or should you get frozen eggs from an external egg bank?

-Egg banks specialize in acquiring eggs and donors, they sell the frozen eggs or provide the donor which travels to the location where the IVF procedure is done and donates the eggs.
+Egg banks specialize in acquiring eggs and egg donors.
+They also sell frozen eggs or offer donor availability – that is when a donor travels to a fertility clinic where the IVF procedure is done and donates her eggs.

-There are some advantages for using an external egg bank like the fact that you can make the choice among a far wider range of donors than in an IVF clinic.
-Some of the egg banks brag a bit on their websites about the frozen eggs having the same success rates as fresh donations but for half of the price and most of the new researches show that the rates are indeed similar and the costs of using egg banks seem to be less expensive then fresh egg cycles in the IVF clinic if for example the costs of one cycle are spread among more than one recipient.
-However it is a fact that in the frozen cycle you get less eggs because during the thawing only 50 to 60 percent survive.
+There are some advantages of using an external egg bank like the fact that you can choose from a far wider range of donors than in an IVF clinic.
+Some of the egg banks claim that frozen eggs have the same success rate as fresh eggs and are 50% less expensive.
+In fact, most of new medical research shows that the success rates for fresh and frozen eggs are indeed similar.
+The costs of using egg banks seem to be lower than fresh egg cycle cost at an IVF clinic, especially when the cost of one fresh cycle is spread among more than one egg recipient.
+However, it is a fact that in the frozen cycle you get less eggs because during devitrification process (thawing) only 50 to 60 percent survive.